InventBoss/MeDaBot-JavaScript/README.md

 * `uptime`: Allows me to view how long the bot has been up for.
 * `list/help`: Allows me to view all these sub commands I just listed.

-Not only that but, I have given myself access to all the server commands as well.
+Not only that, but I have given myself access to all the server commands as well.

 If you don't want one person to have access to these commands then don't invite the bot to your server.